dlang/DIPs/DIPs/DIP1NNN-DK.md

 A big problem with this comparison is that mathematical functions are defined to give an answer, while a computer has to perform computation [[1]](#reference).
 It is possible that a procedure just loops forever, and finding this out beforehand in general is impossible because of the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem).
 One solution is to not allow programs that may not halt.
-[Coq](https://en.wikipedia.org/wiki/Coq) does this, and consequently it's not turing complete.
+[Coq](https://en.wikipedia.org/wiki/Coq) does this, and consequently it is not turing complete.
-The more common solution is to have one implicit extra member to every type: the bottom value, denoted by `⊥` (called 'falsum').
+The more common solution is to have one implicit extra member to every type: the bottom value, denoted by `⊥`.
 This is not a traditional value that is stored in memory with a certain bit-pattern, it simply represents the possibility that the code never reaches the point where an actual value of that type would be returned or assigned.

 For example: